paulina-grunwald/Udacity-Full-Stack-Web-Developer-Nanodegree/1. Programming Fundamentals and the Web/P2 - Build a Portfolio Site/README.md

 ```html
 <link href="https://fonts.googleapis.com/css?family=Indie+Flower" rel="stylesheet">
 ```
 5. Add text to main and skills and experience section.
-H
+6. Create two rows with 3 images using Boostrap 4 grid.
+I made this grid responsive.
+It resizes with changing window size.
+7. Add contact section.
+I have used E-mail, Facebook, Linkedin, Github icons provided [Font Awesome](http://fontawesome.io/icon/) in the contact section.

+8. At the end I have added jquery code in script.js file in order to have smooth scroll transition when clicking on the different sections in the navbar.